Pratt-Zan/Glassdoor-Information-Scraping-Procedure/README.md

 There should be 6 .ipynb files, which 5 of them (except Data_Full_Filter) is for the running procedure to generate the final outcome, and the exception is to generate the data from the initial dataset.
 The excecution order can be seen in notice above.

+Please be awared that the empty file is not showed here since the Github restriction, the full structure should be found in the Onedrive link.

 --------------------------

 ## 🛠 Environment Setup